B'Day: Commercial performance

 Internationally, B'Day was met with similar success.
 In Canada, it reached number two on the Canadian Albums Chart, staying at the position for two weeks.
 It was certified platinum by the Canadian Recording Industry Association (CRIA).
-On Oricon Albums Chart in Japan, the standard edition of the album debuted and peaked at number four, selling 72,921 copies in its first week, while the Deluxe Edition debuted at number nine with first-week sales of 17,519 copies, and peaked at number five in its second week on the chart, selling 23,153 copies that week.
+On the Oricon Albums Chart in Japan, the standard edition of the album debuted and peaked at number four, selling 72,921 copies in its first week, while the Deluxe Edition debuted at number nine with first-week sales of 17,519 copies, and peaked at number five in its second week on the chart, selling 23,153 copies that week.
 The standard edition was certified platinum by the Recording Industry Association of Japan (RIAJ) for shipments of 250,000 copies in Japan, while the Deluxe Edition was certified gold for shipments of 100,000 copies.
-The album's standard edition peaked at number six on Top 100 Mexico, while its Deluxe Edition peaked at number nine.
+The album's standard edition peaked at number six on the Top 100 Mexico chart, while its Deluxe Edition peaked at number nine.
 It was certified gold by the Mexican Association of Producers of Phonograms and Videograms (AMPROFON) for shipments of 50,000 copies in Mexico.
 Across Oceania, it had the same reception, debuting at number eight in both Australia and New Zealand the same week, on September 11, 2006.
 B'Day remained on the charts for 20 and 25 weeks, respectively, and was certified platinum by both the Australian Recording Industry Association (ARIA) and the Recording Industry Association of New Zealand (RIANZ).

-In the United Kingdom, B'Day debuted at numbers three and one on the UK Albums Charts and UK R&B Albums Chart, respectively, on September 11, 2006, selling 35,012 copies in its first week.
+In the United Kingdom, B'Day debuted at numbers three and one on the UK Albums Chart and UK R&B Albums Chart, respectively, on September 11, 2006, selling 35,012 copies in its first week.
 Its Deluxe Edition peaked at numbers eight and three on the UK Albums Chart and UK R&B Albums Chart, respectively, on April 29, 2007.
 The British Phonographic Industry (BPI) certified the standard edition platinum for shipping 300,000 units, and the Deluxe Edition gold for shipping 100,000 units.
 As of July 3, 2011, B'Day has sold 385,078 copies in the United Kingdom.
 Throughout Europe, the album peaked at number three on the European Top 100 Albums, while reaching the top ten in Denmark, Flanders, Germany, Ireland, Italy, the Netherlands, Portugal, Spain and Switzerland.
 It was certified platinum in Europe by the International Federation of the Phonographic Industry (IFPI) for sales of one million copies within the continent.
 As of 2013, B'Day has sold eight million copies worldwide.